-In the 1980s, KFC got off on the wrong foot when opening their first stores in China.
-Due to a translation error, instead “Finger-Lickin Good” they translated the famous slogan as “Eat Your Fingers Off.”
+In the 1980s, KFC got off on the wrong foot when opening its first stores in China.
+Due to a translation error, instead of “Finger-Lickin Good” they translated the famous slogan as “Eat Your Fingers Off.”

 While this translation blunder is hilarious, it certainly did not give a good first impression.

 As a standing rule of thumb – don’t pull a KFC, make sure you get a good translator.
 But there is more to translation than just words.

 When designing any kind of media, you can’t pour text into a standard layout and expect it to fit.
 It needs to be arranged so that it looks as neat and tidy as the original version.
 And that’s where desktop publishing comes in.

 But what exactly is a desktop publisher?
 And what is the importance of desktop publishing?
 Read on to find out the answer.